 The five British Values are:

-From early years where children have a role in planning their own play, to school and trust council elections where children vote for representatives them School and Trust Councils, children develop an early understanding of their right to have a say in things.
+From early years, where children have a role in planning their own play, to school and trust council elections where children vote for representatives for the School and Trust Councils, children develop an early understanding of their right to have a say in things.
 They are actively encouraged through the school council to influence decisions in school.
 Children have experience of citizenship and the world of work.
 They apply for the posts of Head Boy/Head Girl in school or to be a prefect.
 Through NSPCC resources, in particular the PANTS program, children are supported in understanding the principles of healthy relationships and developmentally appropriate learning about their own bodies and that they have a say.
-Children are taught rigorously about e-safety and actively encouraged what to do if they come across something online that concerns.
+Children are continuously taught about e-safety and what to do if they come across something online which concerns them.
 Most importantly, children at Broadwood are taught that they have a voice.

 RULE OF LAW